mirgow/CS205ParallelImaging/README.md

 It's also worth to note the documentation on OpenCV+CUDA C++ framework is pretty terrible, and almost devoid for the python version (another reason we preferred use on C++).

+One significant drawback to this method is the inability to execute complicated functions in the GPU space, as there are [limited operations](https://docs.opencv.org/3.4/d0/d60/classcv_1_1cuda_1_1GpuMat.html) that can be called on a `GpuMat` instance.
+So, tracking operations will have to be held in the CPU memory.
+However, we came with workarounds.

 #### HOG Algorithm
 This is a feature descriptor that extracts both the gradient and orientation of the edges of features in an image, which are then pooled into localized parts.
 Then, a unique histogram is generated for each part.
 Steps include: